Homeostatic Criticality in Neuronal Networks: The model and its mean-field approximation

 where $0 \leq \mu_i \leq 1$ are leakage parameters and $I_i$ are external inputs.
 The directed synaptic weight matrix $W_{ij}$ has exactly $K$ incoming links from $j$ to $i$.
 The outgoing links, by this construction, have a binomial distribution with average $K$ and standard deviation $\sigma = \sqrt{ K(1-K/(N-1))}$.
+Notice that while the sum is over all $N$ potential neighbors (all $W_{ij}$ entries, most of them are zero for finite $K$), the normalization considers only the true $K$ (not $N$) neighbors.
+In the case of a complete graph, we use $K = N-1$ given that $W_{ii}= 0$.

-If at time step $t$ the neuron fires, its membrane potential is reset, $V_{i}(t + 1) = 0$.
-Otherwise, the neuron follows Eq.~\eqref{eq:mod2D}.
-A spike occurs with probability:
+If a neuron fires at time step $t$, its membrane potential is reset, $V_i(t + 1) = 0$.
+Otherwise, its voltage is updated according to Eq.~\eqref{eq:mod2D}.
+A spike occurs with probability

 where $\Phi(V)$ is the so-called firing function.
 The model incorporates an absolute refractory period of one time step by imposing $\Phi(0)= 0$.

-For this class of models, there are no strong requirements on the firing function $\Phi$ besides sigmoid shape, but for analytical convenience we use the so called linear-saturating function~\cite{Larremore2014,Brochini2016,Girardi2020}:
+For this class of models, there are no strong requirements on the firing function $\Phi$ besides a sigmoidal shape.
+For analytical convenience, we adopt a linear-saturating shape~\cite{Larremore2014,Brochini2016,Girardi2020,Girardi2021}: